GeoSn0w/Crypt0r/README.md

 I personally use the passwords generated with the app with security USB keys or tokens.

-Licensing:
-(WTFPL) DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE (Version 2, December 2004)

- Copyright (C) 2017 GeoSn0w - F.C.E.
-365 TV <office@fce365.info>

- Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

-            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-  0. You just DO WHAT THE FUCK YOU WANT TO.
   1. The official site of the original author (GeoSn0w) of this app is https://fce365.info